ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms after 3am.
+         <h3>Overnight</h3>A slight chance of showers and thunderstorms after 4am.
 Mostly cloudy.
-Low around 67, with temperatures rising to around 69 overnight.
+Low around 67, with temperatures rising to around 69
+         overnight.
 South southeast wind around 6 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am, then a
+         <h3>Tuesday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms.
+Partly sunny, with a high near
-         chance of showers and thunderstorms.
-Partly sunny, with a high near 83.
-South wind 6 to 10 mph.
-Chance of precipitation is
+         83. South wind 6 to 10 mph.
+Chance of precipitation is 50%.<br></div>
-         50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">